-He shared his famous Franklin BBQ Brisket recipe on his show.
-We figured we’d feature the recipe here and include the clips from the show so you can try smoking this brisket for yourself at home.
+America’s favorite pitmaster shared his recipe for his famous Franklin BBQ Brisket recipe on his show, which we cover in-depth below, include the clips from the show so you can try smoking this brisket for yourself at home.

 The beauty of this recipe is how simple it is.
 Aaron Franklin isn’t doing anything crazy, his back-to-basics brisket is meant to show off the taste of the meat.
 It’s based on technique and simple ingredients, which makes it easy to cook for pitmasters of all skill levels.
 It also makes it one of our favorite recipes yet!

 Like we mentioned above, this is back to basics.
 Franklin BBQ uses a packer cut just like you’d buy at a grocery store.
 When choosing your brisket you should look for a heavy amount of marbling.
 All of that fat is going to render down when it hits your smoker and leave you with a moist and juicy brisket.

 You also want to look for a brisket with a thick flat.
 The flat is the long, thin part of the brisket.
 The point is the thick, rounded part of the brisket.
 If the point is significantly thicker than the flat you’re likely to overcook or undercook one side of the brisket.
 Choosing a cut with a thick flat will ensure consistency when cooked.

 If possible you’ll want to avoid a brisket with a thick, deep cut down the middle.
 Sometimes a brisket will come out of the factory with a deep gash, and they can happen anywhere.
 It can be hard to tell when the brisket is vacuum sealed but it’s worth keeping an eye out.